 We at the Kennedy Law Firm, PLLC fully understand the gravity of this decision.
 We listen to your concerns and goals, help you weigh your options and guide you through any reasonable course of action you choose, whether it be debt consolidation or filing for bankruptcy.
 That is why people throughout the Clarksville area who take bankruptcy and debt seriously have trusted our attorneys for more than 18 years.
 We do not simply take the path of least resistance but give you our full commitment and take your case as seriously as you do.

 Filing for bankruptcy usually should be considered as a last resort.
 If you have missed one or two payments or are beginning to struggle to make ends meet, there are several other options, such as debt consolidation or renegotiation that our attorneys can help you explore first.
 However if debt gets out of control, it may be time to consider Chapter 7 or Chapter 13 bankruptcy to prevent:

 When debt starts interfering with your life in any one or more of these ways, filing for bankruptcy may be the next step you need to take.
 If you are still receiving a regular monthly income, you may do so under Chapter 13 without liquidating your property.
-However even under Chapter 7, fairly generous exemptions may allow you to file for bankruptcy in Tennessee or Kentucky without severely disrupting your life.
+However even under Chapter 7, fairly generous exemptions may allow you to file for bankruptcy in Tennessee and Kentucky without severely disrupting your life.

 Taking the first step

 While a great deal of preparation and analysis should precede it, the first official step of filing for bankruptcy is submitting a petition to the bankruptcy court.
 This should include providing information about your creditors, your assets, your income and your living expenses.
 In Chapter 13 cases, you may also submit a plan for repaying your debts with your petition, although it can be submitted up to 14 days after the petition is filed.